allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 Users during bidding in auction no longer want to press the refresh button to check if the price has changed or the auction is over.
 Instead, they expect to see the updates in application in real-time.

-The article presents the outline of a simple application that allows real-time bidding.
+This article presents the outline of a simple application that allows real-time bidding.
 Due to the fact that WebSockets are not supported by all browsers we used the SockJS library.
-We have created a lightweight, high-performance and scalable microservice written in Java and based on Vert.x.
+We created a lightweight, high-performance and scalable microservice written in Java and based on Vert.x.
-We discussed what Vert.x offers: an actor-like concurrency model, a distributed event bus and an elegant API allows you to create applications in no time.
+We discussed what Vert.x offers: an actor-like concurrency model, a distributed event bus and an elegant API that allows you to create applications in no time.

-The new version of Vert.x brought a lot of interesting features.
-I hope this article encouraged you to familiarize with the capabilities offered by this tool-kit.
+The version [3.0](https://github.com/vert-x3/wiki/wiki/Vert.x-Roadmap#vertx-300-final-release-22-june-2015) of Vert.x
+brought a lot of interesting features.
+I hope this article encouraged you to familiarize yourself with the capabilities offered by this tool-kit.